rpdelaney/l4d2-tourney-rules/rules.md

 remain unreported past the round deadline.

 #####2.3 Maps
-- Death Toll
+- Round 1: Death Toll
-- Hard Rain
+- Round 2: Hard Rain
-- Swamp Fever
+- Round 3: Swamp Fever
-- Dark Carnival
+- Round 4: Dark Carnival
-- The Parish
+- Round 5: The Parish

 ######2.3.2 Finales
 All finales will be played except for The Parish finale.